ZepingYang/ZepingYang.github.io/_pages/about.md

 <p id="about-me">
 </p>

-  Welcome to my academic webpage!
-I created this page to document my educational journey, as well as share experiences, skills, and achievements.
-You can also have a quick access to knowing me.
-I am currently pursuing a Master’s degree in the [Institute of Reproductive and Child Health](https://irch.pku.edu.cn/), [School of Public Health](https://sph.pku.edu.cn/), [Peking University](https://www.pku.edu.cn/), China.
+  ttps://www.pku.edu.cn/), China.
 During my Master’s program, I received comprehensive training in multiple disciplines, including Epidemiology, Geographic Information Systems (GIS), and Reproductive Health.
 I will graduate next year and am actively seeking opportunities for a Ph.D. position in related fields.

 l am interested in understanding the intricate relationships and mechanisms through which external environmental exposures influence maternal and child health.
 My research work has resulted in 2 first-author papers and 8 co-authored papers.
 Recently, I have focused on applying interdisciplinary approaches, such as machine learning and GIS, to investigate the associations between air pollution—particularly PM2.5 and PM10—and infant birth size.

-For more details, you can find my CV here: [Zeping Yang's Curriculum Vitae](../assets/CV Zeping Yang PhD 2025.01.14.pdf).
+For more details, you can find my CV here: [Zeping Yang's Curriculum Vitae](../assets/CV Zeping Yang PhD 2025.02.14.pdf).

 If you’d like to get in touch with me, [👉_Click here to scan my WeChat QR Code](../assets/Wechat.jpg).